-RESP 201 - Cardiac Monitoring and Diagnostics (4)

-Prerequisite: RESP 110 (formerly RC 204)
+RESP 201 - Cardiac Monitoring and Diagnostics (4) Prerequisite: RESP 110

 Presents the theory, equipment, and techniques involved in cardiac monitoring.
 Recognition of normal values and normal waveforms will be emphasized as a reference for identifying abnormal and life threatening changes.
-Students must satisfactorily complete competency tests, including EKG monitoring and assembly of fluid filled monitoring
+Students must satisfactorily complete competency tests, including EKG monitoring and assembly of fluid filled monitoring systems.